 3 Fun Coding Projects for Pi Day

-Pi Day!
-Time for eating pie and celebrating an infinite decimal number.
+March 14th is Pi Day!
+It’s a time for eating pie and celebrating an infinite decimal number.
 But why should we care about this number, and why do we use it as an excuse to consume extra sugar?

 “Pi” is what we call the mathematical symbol π which represents 3.14, the approximate ratio between a circle’s diameter and its circumference.
 It’s actually an “infinite decimal,” which means the numbers go on forever after the decimal point.
 If you divide a circle’s circumference by its diameter, you will always get Pi, no matter the size of the circle–that’s why Pi is such a cool number!
 In 1988, American physicist Larry Shaw decided it deserved a party: The first Pi Day celebration started out with pie-eating among the museum staff at San Francisco’s Exploratorium, where Shaw worked, but eventually grew into a large community event.
 In 2009 it become a nationally recognized holiday.